nilearn/nilearn/doc/haxby_decoding.rst

 Fit (train) and predict (test)
 -------------------------------

-In scikits-learn, prediction function have a very simple API:
+In scikit-learn, prediction function have a very simple API:

   - a *fit* function that "learn" the parameters of the model from the data.
     Thus, we need to give some training data to *fit*